Virus Inhibition by siRNA Optimized by NMR

 Introduction

-The last two years, profoundly marked by the COVID-19 sanitary crisis, have demonstrated the difficulties to answer adequately to the emergence of novel pathogenic viruses.
+The last two years, profoundly marked by the COVID-19 sanitary crisis, have demonstrated the difficulties in adequately responding to the emergence of novel pathogenic viruses.
 Today, no broad-spectrum antiviral exists similar to antibiotics targeting bacteria.

 Challenges in Current Approaches

-Repositioning of existing molecules had limited success despite intense initial hopes.
-Vaccines have played a major role in fighting the pandemic and limiting the impact of the virus; however, it remains insufficient to end the pandemic due to many factors including:
+Repositioning of existing molecules has had limited success despite intense initial hopes.
+Vaccines have played a major role in fighting the pandemic and limiting the impact of the virus; however, they remain insufficient to end the pandemic due to many factors, including:

 • Worldwide uneven accessibility